VulnerabilityHistoryProject/vhp-writing/tags/cooks.md

+Were there more than 10 different developers who worked on the vulnerable code in its lifetime?

 Familiarity is difficult to gain with code.
 Even for the best developers, contributing to a piece of source code for the first time means that they must understand the design decisions from previous